 This chlorinated mecca sits at the border of Williamsburg and Greenpoint, making it a beacon for North Brooklyn dwellers.
 With a 37,571-square-foot swim area, in addition to plenty of poolside space for beach-chair and towel lounging, you can scope out hundreds of stylish hipsters, neighborhood families and curious tourists looking to stay cool.
 Just be prepared for a wait: The pool, which was renovated and reopened in 2012, draws major crowds.
-Postdip, swing by Enid's for one of the many beers on tap and some finger-lickin' good fried chicken sandwich.
+Postdip, swing by Sweet Chick for some chicken and waffles that'll replenish you.

 NYC's public swimming pools are an oasis for heat-weary New Yorkers every summer, whether they take a dip in the cool waters or just lounge poolside.
 We certainly have our pick of options as there are more than 60 public swimming pools scattered around New York’s five boroughs.
 Here's our comprehensive list of the squeaky clean—and totally free—swimming pools in NYC.